Bryan-Az/Adv-Keras-NNs/README.md

 This repo tests and modifies the models previously created within my [Tensorflow](https://github.com/Bryan-Az/TF-PyTorch-Jax-NN) & [Keras, HuggingFace, and FastAI](https://github.com/Bryan-Az/Keras-HF-FastAi) repository.

 ## [Part 1] Regularization A/B and Data Augmentation
-In this section, regularizations and tuning techniques will be A/B tested in the Tabular Model directory.
+In this section, regularizations will be A/B tested in the Tabular Model directory.

 >  Regularizations compared: L1/L2, Dropout, Earlystop, Montecarlo dropout, Various Initializations, Batch Norm, specified differently for each notebook.

 > Notebook A Applies:
 - Regularizations: BatchNorm in sequential API, L1, Dropout, and Earlystop: Validation Loss
-- Tuning: KerasTuner

 > Notebook B Applies:
-- Regularizations: BatchNorm in Keras API, L2, Montecarlo dropout, and Earlystop: Accuracy
+- Regularizations: BatchNorm in Keras API, L2, Montecarlo dropout, and Earlystop: Validation Loss
-- Tuning: KerasTuner

 Data augmentation methods will be applied in all models (NLP, Tabular, and Vision).